Microtubule nucleation: Role of γ-tubulin and the γ-tubulin ring complex (γ-TuRC)

-MT Nucleation from Microtubule Organizing Centers (MTOCs)
+Nucleation from microtubule organizing centers

 The γ-TuRC is typically found as the core functional unit in a microtubule organizing center (MTOC), such as the centrosome in some animal cells or the spindle pole bodies in fungi and algae.
 The γ-TuRCs in the centrosome nucleate an array of microtubules in interphase, which extend their (+)-ends radially outwards into the cytoplasm towards the periphery of the cell.
-Among its other functions, this radial array is used by microtubule-based motor proteins to transport various cargoes, such as vesicles, to the plasma membrane.
+Among its other functions, this radial array is used by microtubule-based motor proteins to transport various cargoes, such as vesicles, to the cell membrane.

 The centrosome is the most common MTOC for multipotent cells in animals, with differentiated tissues utilising a wide variety of non-centrosomal MTOCs.

 Non-centrosomal MTOCs

 In animal cells undergoing mitosis, a similar radial array is generated from two MTOCs called the spindle poles, which produce the bipolar mitotic spindle.
 Some cells however, such as those of higher plants and oocytes, lack distinct MTOCs and microtubules are nucleated via a non-centrosomal pathway.
 Other cells, such as neurons, skeletal muscle cells, and epithelial cells, which do have MTOCs, possess arrays of microtubules not associated with a centrosome.
-These non-centrosomal microtubule arrays can take on various geometries—such as those leading to the long, slender shape of myotubes, the fine protrusions of an axon, or the strongly polarized domains of an epithelial cell.
+These non-centrosomal microtubule arrays can take on various geometries—such as those leading to the long, slender shape of a myotube, or the fine protrusions of an axon, or the strongly polarized domains of an epithelial cell.

 In epithelial cells, CAMSAP3 acts as the non-centrosomal MTOC, and is localised to the apical membrane of the cell.
 Microtubules grow from this domain in parallel lines, giving the cell its rectangular shape.

 The early cells of the pre-implantation mouse embryo utilise a unique non-centrosomal MTOC, in the form of an interphase microtubule bridge joining sister cells.
 This interphase bridge organises the microtubules of both cells, and uses CAMSAP3 to bind microtubule minus ends.

 In the cortical array of plants, as well as in the axons of neurons, it is theorised that microtubules nucleate from existing microtubules via the action of severing enzymes such as katanin.
 Akin to the action of cofilin in generating actin filament arrays, the severing of microtubules by MAPs creates new plus (+) ends from which microtubules can grow.
 In this fashion, dynamic arrays of microtubules can be generated without the aid of the γ-TuRC.